 The village of Garraf is a great day trip from Barcelona, but so is Montserrat.
 Unfortunately, I didn’t make it there, but you can check this post to find out more about the Montserrat day trip from Barcelona.

 READ NEXT: Buzludzha day trip

 After visiting the Montjuic hill, which also offers great views over the city, I decided to walk around aimlessly and to see what I will find and that’s how I ended up at the Jardins de Laribal.

-Such a nice, cool and cute place.
+Such a nice, cool, and cute place.
 There were just a few other people and I managed to find an awesome spot for myself from where I was able to enjoy some more wonderful views over the city.
-For me, those Jardins definitely deserves to be one of Barcelona’s best kept secrets.
+For me, those Jardins definitely deserve to be one of Barcelona’s best-kept secrets.
 You will find mostly locals hanging around.

 Very close by, you’ll find Teatre Grec, an open-air theatre built in an ancient Greek style.

 In the summer the theatre is used for festivals.
 When I was there, there were a few locals there reading a book or doing their workout, or people just sitting and enjoying each other’s company.

 Placa de Sant Felip Neri